TZer0/tzer0.github.io/warframe.md

 `1 * (1 + (300) / 100) * (1 + (75) / 100) = 4.75`

-There are therefore two rules of thumb for getting high damage numbers:
+There are therefore some rules of thumb for making well-performing weapons:
 * Go for cheap increases in any factor.
 * Try to spread out the increases into every factor.
+* Weapons are usually either high status chance or high crit chance/damage.
+Pick mods accordingly: increase already high base numbers and consider crit damage and crit chance as one number (unless the weapon has a low fire rate and you need reliability).

 #### Tips
 * A lot of this can be done sort of automatically through Overframe - just keep adding mods that are the best at increasing effective damage, but do note that Overframe does some odd assumptions about certain things, here's a list of things you need to be aware of (and hence why it is important to know about the formula above):